THE GALLERY - click to view

 This will end, it has to.
 Time will move on.
 Those we have lost, protests, street violence, 5G conspiracy theories and fake remedies will be examined and debated.
 It will not change what happened, but it will fade.
 The sun will shine, and the virus will become part of a history that we lived through.

 My name is Mark Heathcote, I am a street photographer.
-These photographs highlight some of my experiences documenting Brighton during the 2020 Covid 19 pandemic.
+These photographs highlight some of my experiences documenting Brighton during the Covid 19 pandemic.
 It seems a strange thing to say, but I hope you enjoy them.
 I did pick up my camera again as this story continued through 2021 into 2022.

 Stay safe.
 Don’t touch your face.
 See you on the other side.